Professional edition active

 • Laboratory findings that are inconsistent with the history

 Physicians are encouraged to consider routine inquiry (recommended by the American Medical Association) or routine screening for elder abuse (recommended by the Joint Commission, National Center on Elder Abuse, and National Academy of Sciences).
 Routine inquiry by physicians is based on increased suspicion and involves nonsystematic interviewing about possible elder abuse.
 Routine screening involves the systematic use of instruments that have been validated in the primary care setting, such as the 6-item Elder Abuse Suspicion Index (EASI ©).
-For screening of Latinx populations, the Weinberg Center Risk and Abuse Prevention Screen (WC-RAPS) has been translated and validated in a population of Spanish-speaking older adults in the United States (1).
+For screening of Spanish-speaking populations, the Weinberg Center Risk and Abuse Prevention Screen (WC-RAPS) has been translated and validated in a population of Spanish-speaking older adults in the United States (1).

 History